 cd into the directory where your project exists.

 Step 1: Commit your code to GitHub

 Add all our work to git, and commit it:

-git add .git commit -m "Done with explorer mode"
+git add .git commit -m "Done with explorer mode."

 Push our local commits to GitHub:

 assignments repository in your web browser.
-As a comment, leave a link to the repository of your project, and close the issue.
+As a comment, leave a link to the repository of your project and close the issue.
 To get the link to your repository,

-with your repository URL loaded.
-Your instructors will not know you are done until you've closed the issue.
+hub browse will open github.com with your repository URL loaded.
+Your assignment will not be considered done until you close the issue._